 British Passport – State of Antigua, including revenues – A rare find!
-This British territory passport was issued 1976 for a 25 year old girl working as cashier.
+This British territory passport was issued in 1976 for a 25-year-old girl working as a cashier.
 There are two visas to USA issued 1979 by two different US consuls (Richard Russell La Roche & Ward D. Morrow).
-The condition of the travel document is very good including a cover corner cut to make the document obsolete – standard procedure.
-A nice and rare (population only 80k citizens) type of the British Empire which is so diverse in its pasport history.
+The condition of the travel document is excellent, including a cover corner cut to make the document obsolete – standard procedure.
+A beautiful and rare (80k citizens) passport type of the British Empire, which is so diverse in its passport history.

 Giorgio Armani, Richard Branson, Eric Clapton or Ken Follett are notable residents on Antigua.